mbergevoet/web-app-from-scratch-2021/README.md

 > https://swapi.dev/api/people/1/

+Response example:

+>

 Each catogory has specific attributes.
-Because that's a really long list I'll refer to the [documentation](https://swapi.dev/documentation) of the API
+Because that's a really long list I'll refer to the [documentation](https://swapi.dev/documentation) of the API.

 <!-- Add a link to your live demo in Github Pages 🌐-->